JuanPabloDiaz/simonGame/README.md

 # Simon Game

-This project is a responsive web application that allows users to use a pomodoro timer to break down work into intervals, traditionally 25 minutes in length, separated by short breaks.
-Thats why is called Simon Game
+This project is a Simon Game, which is a The Simon game is a memory game that tests your recall and hand-eye coordination.
+It has four colored buttons (red, blue, green, and yellow) that light up and play corresponding tones in a random sequence.

+Players must watch and listen carefully, then repeat the sequence by pressing the buttons in the correct order.
+If you succeed, the game adds another color and tone to the sequence, making it progressively longer and more challenging.
+The game continues until you make a mistake, at which point your score is displayed and you can start over.

 ## Description 💡

-This project is a Simon Game, which is a time management system that encourages people to work with the time they have—rather than against it.
-Using this method, you break your workday into 25-minute chunks separated by five-minute breaks.
-These intervals are referred to as pomodoros.

 This project was built as part of the **[freeCodeCamp’s legacy Front End Development Certification]()**.
 The goal was to build a Simon Game with React.